modelop/modelop.github.io/Examples and Tutorials/Tensorflow LSTM/index.md

 * `seed` is a random seed to use.
 Fixing the seed will make training data generation reproducible.

-## Implementing the Model in Tensorflow
+## Implementing the Model in TensorFlow

 With our input data scaled and normalized, and a function defined to generate training data, we're now ready to build our model.
-Begin by importing Tensorflow:
+Begin by importing TensorFlow:
 ```python
 import tensorflow as tf
 ```